IvanMzk/gtensor/docs/extending.md

 ## Modules customization

 Most of GTensor library functionality is implemented in modules.
+Each module has associated header file, to be included to use module.
-Module is defined in separate header file, in `gtensor` namespace.
+Modules are defined in `gtensor` namespace.

 Module contains module interface and module implementation.

-Module interface is set of free functions template which use traits defined in `module_selector.hpp` header file to dispatch call to right implementation.
+Module interface is set of free functions template which use traits defined in `module_selector.hpp` header file to dispatch call to right module implementation.

 Module implementation is defined in class or class template which provides public member functions interface to be called from module interface free function.